BIGJRA/BIGJRA.github.io/rejuv.md

     -   Gunk Shot

-A very, very tough singles battle, though nothing you’ve never seen before.
+A very, very tough singles battle, though nothing you've never seen before.
 Beat him with a better team!

-Next, it’s time for some Help Quests.
+Next, it's time for some Help Quests.
 Enter the door in the middle of Sashila Village, on the left side.

 HQuest 28: Legend of the Void